 This mode selection is for hydronic heating systems with single or multiple boilers (Maximum 4 boilers) in primary/secondary piping configuration with or without Outdoor Air Reset (S4) with indirect DHW on the boiler loop (with priority).
 The system temperature is controlled by the Supply sensor (S3) whenever the indirect call for heat is not active.
 The DHW Supply sensor (S5) determines the indirect call/tank setpoint.
 During an indirect call for heat the boiler firing rate is determined by the water temperature at the Indirect Supply sensor (S6) and the Target Max setting when using the Indirect DHW sensor (S5).
-The Boiler Pump (P1) runs during all heat calls regardless of priority.
 The Indirect DHW Pump (P3) runs during an indirect call for heat with no "off" delay.
-The Boiler Pump (P1) and System Pump (P2) delay "off" as user defined in the ADJUST menu.
+The System Pump (P2) delay "off" as user defined in the ADJUST menu.
 The system pump (P2) runs whenever the system is enabled for heating and the outdoor air temperature is lower than the WWSD temperature setting (if utilized) unless an indirect call for heat is present.